 February 16, 2005 - Mitchell is removed from a courtroom for singing during a competency hearing.

-July 26, 2005 - A judge rules that Brian David Mitchell is mentally incompetent to stand trial.
+July 26, 2005 - A judge rules that Mitchell is mentally incompetent to stand trial.
 He is sent to Utah State Hospital.

-Fall 2006 - Elizabeth starts college at Brigham Young University.
+Fall 2006 - Smart starts college at Brigham Young University.

 December 18, 2006 - Mitchell is again found mentally unfit to stand trial after screaming outbursts in the courtroom.